 The result?
 Delicious salsa that can be customized to each family’s taste and “hot-o-meter.”

 Give this a try, it’s really fun to make!
+I even made a web story for it!

 - 2 lb. tomatoes about 4 medium, cored and cut in half crosswise